cvazquezlos/BREMS-Library-App/README.md

 #### Tasks management
 We use [Trello](https://trello.com/b/3hdFhIap/brems) and SCRUM because we think is the best way to work in a group.

-#### Views of app
+#### Views of app - BACKEND (SPRING)
-This app contains views (each page which makes this website useful).
+Backend contains views (each page which makes this website useful).
 As a library, the home page contains a list of all books and magazines avaible.
 This design is originally made by @annyCS.

 ##### Index page
 ![index][index]